-Don’t hesitate to add many specialties to your Motivo profile.
-We have over 150 specialties to choose from and we’re adding new ones all the time (feel free to reach out to us if you see one we missed!).
+We recommend adding your key specialties to your Motivo profile (4-6 specialties seem to be the sweet spot).
+We offer over 150 specialties to choose from, and we're continually adding new ones (feel free to reach out to us if you see one we've missed!).

-Here are a few places you might consider sharing your Supervisor Profile:
+Here are a few questions to consider when crafting your supervisor bio:

-If this got the wheels turning on how you can make the most of your supervisor profile, here’s what you can do next:
+We hope this gets the wheels turning on how you can make the most of your supervisor profile on Motivo.
+If we can help in any way, don't hesitate to give us a shout at email@example.com.